lemiskutswa/QuickBill-Invoice/README.md

 # QuickBill-Invoice-Dashboard
-A simple invoices project built with Next.js
+A simple invoice project built with React